-The key to keeping chairs and other fabricated furniture looking nice is to keep it clean as long as possible.
-This requires some day-to-day cleaning or light maintenance to pick up regular dusts and airborne debris.
-The best items to use for these tasks are lint rollers and vacuums:
+The key to keeping chairs and other upholstered furniture looking nice is to clean it regularly.
+Day-to-day cleaning and light maintenance will pick up dust and airborne debris.
+The best items to use for these tasks are lint rollers and vacuums.

-- Lint Rollers: Lint rollers are a handy tool that can help pick up pesky hairs, dirt, and other fibers left behind daily.
-The advantage of using a lint roller, as compared to most fabric brushes, is that the sticky paper lifts up the nap fabric, rather than flattening it and rubbing dirt into the weaves of the fabric.
-Pushing dirt into the fabric fibers is eventually what dulls its color and leaves the furniture looking dull and worn.
+- Lint Rollers: Lint rollers are handy for quick cleaning after services.
+They can help pick up pesky hairs, dirt, and other fibers left behind.
+The advantage of using a lint roller, as compared to most fabric brushes, is that the sticky paper lifts the fabric, rather than flattening it and rubbing dirt into the weaves of the fabric.
+Pushing dirt into the fabric fibers is eventually what dulls its color and leaves the furniture looking worn.

-Though it’s not possible to throw a chair into the washing machine, as mentioned above, it is still possible to give your furniture a routine rinse every so often.
-A light lather can reverse regular wear and uplift small, set-in debris from the woven fabric and give your upholstery a brighter color and better general aesthetic.
+It’s a good idea to give your furniture a routine rinse every so often.
+A light lather can reverse regular wear and uplift small, set-in debris from the woven fabric.

-However, it is important to note that, even though washing entails water, using as little liquid as possible will help keep your fabric looking better for longer.
-Using too much water can soak the upholstery and cause the fabric to lose its integrity (it will either shrink or sag), or it will leave watermarks.
-Also, avoid water contact with the metal parts of the chair, particularly any zippers around the seat cushions, as they will rust.
+Although cleaning chairs regularly is important, use as little liquid as possible.
+This will help keep your fabric looking better for longer.
+Using too much water can leave visible watermarks or soak the upholstery and cause the fabric to lose its integrity (it can shrink or sag).

-Before ever washing, check the labels or fabric code on the back of furniture items, as some fabrics will be damaged by the presence of water.
-If your label says, “dry clean only”, it will probably need to be professionally cleaned instead.
-To ensure your chairs and furniture are water safe, test a small area on a single item and wait a few hours to see if the water has left any change in fabric.
+Before washing, check the labels or fabric code on the back of furniture items as some fabrics will be damaged by the presence of water.
+If your label says, “dry clean only”, it will probably need to be professionally cleaned.

 Always allow the fabric or furniture to thoroughly dry before use, as moisture will cause more dirt to cling to the chair’s surface.

-- Steam: Steam, unlike straight water, has moisturizing properties to hydrate a stain without saturating it completely with liquid.
-Once a stain is moisturized, it may be loosen from the fibers and become easier to blot out.
-To do this, use a steam vacuum.
+- Steam Cleaning: Steam, unlike straight water, has moisturizing properties that will hydrate a stain without saturating it completely with liquid.
+Once a stain is moisturized, it may loosen from the fibers and become easier to blot out.
+Using a steam vacuum is the easiest way to do this.
 However, putting a standard iron with a steam setting over the spot may do the trick as well.

-- Vinegar: Vinegar has natural solvent properties that may help to loosen and lift set-in stains.
-To apply, dampen a clean rag with the liquid and blot over the desired area.
+- Vinegar: Vinegar has natural solvent properties that may help loosen and lift set-in stains.
+Apply vinegar to upholstery with damp, clean rag and blot over the desired area.
 Then, take a second towel to blot up any remaining fluid and grime.
-Though vinegar may have an odor, the smell will evaporate after the chair is completely dry.
+Though vinegar has an odor, the smell will evaporate after the chair is completely dry.

-- Cleansers: When all hope seems lost, the last self-help solution is to try a commercial grade fabric cleansing spray.
-Many of these products contain solvents that chemically attack set in stains.
+- Cleansers*: If the above methods don’t work, try a commercial–grade fabric cleansing spray.
+These products contain solvents that chemically attack set–in stains and germs.
 Some of our favorites are: